KDE/krita/libs/resources/NOTES.md

  * Database explorer ui
  * models for integrating with the ui
  * implement dirty resources mechanism

-PLAN

- * Implement KoResourceServer as a shim for KoResourceModel
- * Make KisFavoriteManager a model-view class for presets and tags
  * Remove all hints that bundles are resources.
  * implement metadata mechanism for resources --> the KisResourceModel class has many unimplemented methods atm
  * Implement in-memory resources, that are deleted from the db when Krita starts (add to locator cache, set id on resource, add to database, update model)

+DOING

+ * Implement KoResourceServer as a shim for KoResourceModel
+ * Make KisFavoriteManager a model-view class for presets and tags
+ * fix loading the actual preset in the preset delegate

 TODO